BiagioR/biagiorosso.github.io/README.md

 After recently completing my Ph.D. internship at the Bank of England, I am joining the econ job market this fall (2025).
 I am particularly interested in research roles in Academia and Central Banking in any of the above areas.
 I would be happy to discuss any such opportunities.

 Below you will find a selection of my research output and ongoing work: please reach out if you would like the slides or a full draft of the listed works if this is signalled as available on request.
+At the bottom of the website, I also provided links to examples of the  materials I prepared for economics teaching on a number of courses in Cambridge.

-Thank you for your time!
+Thank you for your time and consideration!

 ## Publications and Research Output